sonots/resque_starter/README.md

 Resque starter itself does not support graceful restart, yet.
 But, graceful restart can be done with [server-starter](https://github.com/sonots/ruby-server-starter).

 Example configuration is available at [server-starter/example/resque](https://github.com/sonots/ruby-server-starter/blob/master/example/resque).
-You should see `start_server` and `config/resque.conf.rb` files.
+See `start_server` and `config/resque.conf.rb` files.

 **HOW IT WORKS**

-On receiving HUP signal, server starter creates a new `resque_starter` process.
+On receiving HUP signal, server starter creates a new `resque_starter` (master) process.
 The new `resque_starter` process forks a new resque worker.
 On `after_fork`, the new `resque_starter` sends `TTOU` to old `resque_starter` process, and gracefully shutdowns an old resque worker.
 By repeating this procedure, new `resque_starter` process can be gracefully restarted with suppressing number of concurrency up to `concurrency + 1`.

 # Contributing